ibpdas/ibpdas/readme.md

 I work at the intersection of data, AI, strategy and public sector delivery.

-I help organisations turn complex data and emerging technologies into practical, safe and high impact outcomes**.
+I help organisations turn complex data and emerging technologies into practical, safe and high impact outcomes.

-I use lightweight prototypes and structured thinking to simplify complexity and shape better strategic outcomes**.
+I use lightweight prototypes and structured thinking to simplify complexity and shape better strategic outcomes.

 This GitHub is where I learn, experiment and share.
 Everything here is created in my own time to explore ideas, document approaches and spark useful conversations.